aratiekatpure/Ekatpure_demo/README.md

 # Ekatpure_demo
-this is my first repository
+This is my first repository
+Arati Ekatpure